 In vivo dosimetry for brachytherapy is rarely used routinely in clinical practice today.
 The reason is the lack of dosimetry systems with a high enough accuracy to identify and prevent errors in treatment delivery.
 Currently, the benefit of using in vivo dosimetry is therefore very limited and many clinics are not performing it.
 The aim of WP14 is to advance the field in order to make in vivo a routine part of brachytherapy.
 Significant advances have been seen the last years in terms of developments of new dosimeter systems based on either point dosimeters or flat panels.
 Systems are now becoming available in research settings, which can provide information with such high precision that it becomes clinically relevant.

 Furthermore, surveys have been sent to clinics to obtain information about the need and request for in vivo dosimetry, and to get insight into the type of incidences which an in vivo dosimetry system should be able to detect.
 Currently, a large survey on treatment verification is being prepared with the aim at distributing it to clinics across Europe in the summer of 2018.
-Furthermore, an ESTRO task group is working on a “White Paper” on the current status of in vivo dosimetry and requirements needed before in vivo dosimetry can be a part of the daily clinical brachytherapy practice - both for brachytherapy and external beam radiotherapy.
+Furthermore, an ESTRO task group published two “White Paper” on the current status of in vivo dosimetry and requirements needed before in vivo dosimetry can be a part of the daily clinical brachytherapy practice - both for brachytherapy and external beam radiotherapy.
 (Olaciregui-Ruiz I et al. 2020 Aug 29;15:108-116, Fonseca GP et al. Phys Imaging Radiat Oncol.
 2020 Sep 28;16:1-11).

 Chair: Yury Niatsetki